Nightsleeper

-Nightsleeper is a six-part British television series made for BBC One, starring Joe Cole and Alexandra Roach and written by Nick Leather for Euston Films.
-It was released in September 2024.
+Nightsleeper is a British crime thriller television series created and written by Nick Leather for BBC One.
+It stars Joe Cole and Alexandra Roach and is produced by Euston Films.
+The series premiered on 15 September 2024.
+In June 2026, the show was renewed for a second series.

 Synopsis

 A real time drama, the series is set on the fictional Heart of Britain sleeper train travelling to London from Glasgow.
 Two people who have not met before must work together to try to save the lives of the passengers.